 To estimate the cost to a facility of a CAV, CISA multiplies the number of hours required to prepare for, host, and conduct follow-up actions related to a CAV by the hourly compensation rate.
 CISA estimates that a CAV will necessitate 24.25 hours of an SSO's time.
-Using the hour
+Using the hour burden discussed in Section 6.6 and the hourly compensation rates presented in Table 6-3, CISA estimates the unit cost of a CAV to be 1,116 (= 14 hours × 79.69/hour).
+CISA applies this unit cost to the number of facilities that participated in a CAV, and presents the total 10-year costs in 2017 dollars in Table 6-40.

-Table 6-40: Estimated 10-Year CAV Costs, by Tier and Security Issue (2017\$)
+Table 6-40.
+Estimated 10-Year CAV Costs, by Tier and Security Issue (2017\$)